Making sure pesticides are sustainable and obtainable

 Working Toward Solutions:

-The CFA participates in both the Economic Management Advisory Committee (EMAC) and the Pest Management Advisory Council (PMAC), along with other stakeholders with the shared goal of improving the current regulatory system.
+The CFA participates in both the Pest Management Regulatory Agency (PMRA) Transformation Steering Committee and the Pest Management Advisory Council (PMAC), along with other stakeholders with the shared goal of improving the current regulatory system.

 Read more on pesticides in the CFA Policy Manual